 by Tony Vidler

-That positioning really pays off too: surveys suggest that they get 2.5 X MORE business from new clients than average advisers.
+That positioning really pays off too: various surveys suggest that they get up to 2.5 X MORE business from new clients than average advisers.
 And to really highlight the performance difference they are getting vastly higher business levels from one-third less new clients than the average adviser.

 That is a pretty massive difference in effectiveness: getting WAY more business from far fewer people.